-“Hello, Mr. Burke,” he responded, making an unwise attempt to snap to attention, a move that caused one of the faux-brass buttons on his tighter-by-the-day uniform jacket to pop off and land with a tinkle at Sean’s feet.
-“Sorry,” Sid said, clearly embarrassed.
+“Hello, Mr. Burke,” Sid responded, making an unwise attempt to snap to attention, a move that caused one of the faux-brass buttons on his tighter-by-the-day uniform jacket to pop off and land with a tinkle at Sean’s feet.
+“Sorry.”
+Sid’s already-ruddy cheeks deepened to crimson.

 “No worries,” Sean said with a touch of compassion.
-Both Sean and Sid had been at the building since it opened three years ago and Sean had taken a liking to the hardy fellow.
+Both Sean and Sid had been at the building since it opened three years ago, and Sean had taken a liking to the hardy grandson of Irish emigres.
 “Quiet tonight?”

 “Oh, yes, sir.
 Not much going on.”

-He entered the elevator at the lobby level of his apartment building and pressed the button for the 18th floor.
+Sean entered the elevator and pressed the button for the eighteenth floor.
 The doors slid noiselessly closed and the cab began its ascent with Sean its only passenger.
 Sort of.

-Sean, more startled than frightened, pasted himself against the side of the cab’s interior, attempting to put as much space between him and this creature as possible, though the elevator gave him precious little of it.
-At five feet, ten inches, Sean had his cabmate by at least a foot-and-a-half but he instinctively knew that, in this case, his height advantage was no advantage at all.
+Sean pasted himself against the wall, attempting to put as much space between him and this invader as possible, though the elevator cab gave him precious little of it.
+At five feet, ten inches, Sean had his cab mate by at least a foot and a half, but instinctively he knew in this case, his size advantage was no advantage at all.

-“Look,” it said in a most non-threatening manner, “Sorry about this but I thought the best place to introduce myself to you was somewhere, you know,…”
+“Look,” the fellow said in a most non-threatening manner, “I’m sorry about this, but I thought the best place to introduce myself was somewhere, you know…”

 “Let me guess,” Sean said with just a touch of desperation in his voice, “some place where I couldn’t escape, right?”

-“Something like that,” it admitted.
-Sean glanced at the elevator control panel that contained the emergency telephone.
-“The phone is completely out of order,” the little fellow said with the tiniest glint in his eye.
+“I think you would find the phone out of order,” the little fellow said with the tiniest glint in his eye.

 Sean believed him.
-“So, what do you want with me?
-Wait, but first, what are you, anyway?
-How do you do these, er, these tricks?”
+“What do you want with me?
+Wait, but first, how do you do these, er, these tricks?”

 “Wow.
 You get right to it, don’t you?”
-The manner of speech bore no obvious accent but Sean noted the swallowed consonants hinted at Gaelic origins.
-“Okay, I’ll answer your first question first and then I have one for you.
-The answer to your other questions may be a bit difficult for you to handle so we’ll save those for later.
+The manner of speech bore no obvious accent, but the swallowed consonants hinted at Gaelic origins.
+“Okay, I’ll answer your first question, and then I have one for you.
+The answer to your other questions may be more difficult for you to handle, so we’ll save those for later.
 Deal?”

-“I was sent here to ask you to help save the world,” it said most matter-of-factly.
+“I was sent here to ask you to help save your race,” he said most matter-of-factly.

-Sean decided that he was no more interested in remaining cooped up with this strange messenger, if that’s what he was, than his cabmate seemed to be.
-At least his condo would offer him some maneuvering room if he needed it, though he inexplicably knew that he was at no risk from his odd elevator companion.
-“Okay,” he said, “the apartment it is.”
+Sean decided that he was no more interested in remaining cooped up with this strange messenger, if that’s what he was, than his cab mate seemed to be.
+At least his condo would offer him some maneuvering room if he needed it, though something told Sean he was at no risk from his odd elevator companion.
+“Okay, the apartment it is.”